hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0001 Introduction/0002 Introduction C Programming.md

 ## Origins and Development

-C emerged from the need for a versatile programming language capable of developing the Unix operating system.
-Dennis Ritchie, building on concepts from earlier languages like B and BCPL, designed C to offer robust typing, structured programming, and efficient memory management.
+C emerged from the need for a versatile programming language capable of developing the Unix operating system. **Dennis Ritchie**, building on concepts from earlier languages like `B` and `BCPL`, designed C to offer robust typing, structured programming, and efficient memory management.
 This innovation allowed Unix to be completely rewritten in C, significantly enhancing its efficiency and portability.

 ---